grapl-security/grapl/README.md

 **What Works**
 * Can parse process and file events, if they conform to the 'generic' parser
+* Can connect processes across a network, given process + network attributed data
 * Can identify and merge generated subgraphs into master graph
 * Visualizing graphs via `dgraph-ratel`

 **What Doesn't Work**
 * No support for custom parsers
-* Attributing ip addresses to assets
-* Analyzer concept is immature and bulky
+* Analyzer concept is immature and bulky, going to be thrown out and reworked from scratch
 * Automated scoping of engagements is unreliable

 Note that Grapl has not been given the security attention it deserves.
 I do not recommend